Dhumku

-Dhumku is a small hilly village which lies in Uttarkashi District of Uttarakhand state of India.
+Dhumku is a small hilly village in Uttarkashi District of Uttarakhand state of India.
 Jadh Ganga, an important tributary of the Bhagirathi River, flows through this place.
 Some of the nearby villages are Nelang (Congsa), Jadhang (Sang) and Pulam Sumda, which all lie in the valley of the Jadh Ganga (claimed by China and controlled by India).

 Geography

 See Geography of Dhumku, Nelang, Pulam Sumda, Sumla and Mana Pass area and Geography of Mana.

 History

 Territorial dispute

 The valley of the Jadh Ganga is claimed by China and controlled by India.

 Culture

 This area is inhabited by the Char Bhutia tribe who practice Tibetan Buddhism.